-Check out these additional 25 fun, weird and interesting facts about Saskatoon.
+Check out these 25 fun, weird and interesting facts about Saskatoon to get a sense of the city.

 - Saskatoon is named after mis-sask-quah-toomina, the Cree Indian name for the local Saskatoon berry – a sweet, violet coloured berry that grows wild.